 The weight of this history fills one with sadness.
-However, at the same time one must not despair remembering while there is life there is hope and that Martin Luther King Jr. was right, we do have a choice between nonviolence and nonexistence.
+However, at the same time one must not despair recalling while there is life there is also hope and that Martin Luther King Jr. was right, we do have a choice between nonviolence and nonexistence.

 |First World War (1914 - 1918) Salt March (1930)|

 This is not pacifism or passive aggressiveness but rather nonviolent resistance to evil and injustice.
 In the run up to World War II in many quarters passivity was practiced before the great evils of Communism and Nazism.
-There is nothing passive about nonviolent resistance or pacifism.
+There is nothing passive about nonviolent resistance.

 The best manner to confront and defeat evil is not denouncing or destroying one's adversary but producing and preserving that which is true and having a constructive program.
 On September 11, 1906 in South Africa, as part of a contest, Mohandas Gandhi coined the term Satyagraha which translates into English literally as "holding firmly to truth."

 Nonviolent resistance calls for having an aggressive attitude in confronting injustice while at the same time refraining from hating your enemy or seeking to do them or their property harm.